Creating a Retargeting Campaign for your E-commerce Website

 While any small business can use retargeting to stay relevant for potential clients, this digital marketing strategy is particularly apt for e-commerce sites.

-For example, if someone adds a product to their cart, and then leaves for a few hours or even a few days, you could send them an email or a targeted ad to remind them to come back.
+For example, if someone adds a product to their cart, leaves for a few hours or even a few days, you could send them an email or a targeted ad to remind them to return.
+These orders are considered abandoned, until the customer moves forward with the purchase.

-If they are still shopping around, your nudge might be enough to bring them back to your online shop and follow through with the purchase.
+If they are still shopping for a product similar to yours, your nudge might be enough to bring them back to your online shop and follow through with the purchase.
+In fact, retargeting specific website visitors, like cart abandoners, can increase conversion rate up to 26%.

 There are three main platforms where you can use retargeted ads to bring clients back to your site: Facebook, Google, and email.

-5 Steps to set up a Facebook retargeting campaign
+6 Steps to set up a Facebook and Instagram retargeting campaigns

 If you already have a Facebook page for your business, enter the Business Manager section on the top left hand of the screen.
 Choose Audiences from the dropdown menu to start creating your campaign.